mcglasp/ms4-big-idea-books/testing.md

 #### 8.3 The design of the site should behave responsively across the tested platforms and browsers.
 - The site design appears as intended on Firefox and Chrome on desktop, and Safari and Chrome on mobile.
 Minor styling issues were found on Safari desktop.
 For example, on the Items page, the quantity input overlapped the other content.
 Since I had already run the code through an autoprefixer at this point, I decided to make some specific minor changes to account for the problem.

+## 9. Accessibility Review
+A full accessibility review of every page on the site was conducted using Lighthouse.
+The main issues stemmed from missing aria labelling and insufficient colour contrast on some text.
+All of the issues have since been addressed.

 ## Significant Build Challenges

 ### **Deletion Errors After Campaign Implementation**

 The Campaign functionality was originally constructed so that the Campaign model contained a list of included items, which were then cross-referenced in the view against all items.
-However, an error occured that demonstrated the flaw in this approach:
+However, an error occurred that demonstrated the flaw in this approach:

 Deleting a campaign behaved as expected.
 However, deleting an item that was associated with a campaign generated an IntegrityError with specific reference to 'campaign_campaign_included_items', suggesting that the Campaign's included_items field still referenced that item, and the delete failed.
 Removing the item from the campaign prior to deletion did not fix the error.
 In investigating the issue I uncovered what I felt to be a larger problem with the design of the Item and Campaign models; the Item did not reference the Campaign at all, but the Campaign included a ManyToMany field that held a list of items included in the Campaign.
 This was not an obvious issue at first, but revealed problems when trying to update included items when editing campaigns.
 It also became evident that allowing an Item to be included in more than one campaign was problematic.
 For example, if a user included an item in the £5 sale, and then created a £10 sale, they could include both, thereby undermining the campaign itself and likely causing the database to throw an error.